smartcorestudio/CKeditor-collapsible-snippet/README.md

 * Supports localization
 * &lt;strong&gt;, &lt;em&gt; and &lt;a&gt; tags are supported inside text block
 * Easy and straightforward installation
+* Can be easily stylized by using .pre class

 ##Special notes
 This plugin uses: